mohd14shoeb/PerfectAPIClient/README.md

 ```

 ## Setup
 In order to define the network abstraction layer with PerfectAPIClient, an enumeration will be declared to access the API endpoints.
-In this example we declare a `GithubAPIClient` to retrieve some Github [zen](https://api.github.com/zen) and [user information](https://api.github.com/users/sventiigi).
-The full example can be found [here](https://github.com/SvenTiigi/PerfectAPIClient/blob/master/Tests/PerfectAPIClientTests/GithubAPI/GithubAPIClient.swift).
+In this example we declare a [GithubAPIClient](https://github.com/SvenTiigi/PerfectAPIClient/blob/master/Tests/PerfectAPIClientTests/GithubAPI/GithubAPIClient.swift) to retrieve some Github [zen](https://api.github.com/zen) and [user information](https://api.github.com/users/sventiigi).

 ```swift
 import PerfectHTTP